Diverse Audio Embeddings -- Bringing Features Back Outperforms CLAP!: Methodology

 \subsection{Timbre Based Representation}

-To represent timbre-based information, we compute a 13-dim MFCC \cite{logan2000mel} representation and throw away the first coefficient to get a 12-dimension vector every 25ms, to get a representation of MFCC coefficients of dimension 12x40 time steps.
-This is piped through a front end similar to the frequency-based content representation, i.e. projected to a dimension of 64-dim via a linear layer, and sinusoidal positional embeddings are added before being passed onto the Transformer.
+To represent timbre-based information, we compute a 13-dim MFCC \cite{logan2000mel} representation and throw away the first coefficient to get a 12-dimension vector every 25ms to get a representation of MFCC coefficients of dimension 12x40 time steps.
+This is piped through a front end similar to the frequency-based content representation, i.e., projected to a dimension of 64-dim via a linear layer, and sinusoidal positional embeddings added before 1st Transformer layer.